Spergula arvensis

+It is considered a cosmopolitan agricultural weed, and has been introduced to the Americas, Southern Africa, and parts of Asia.

 Description

 Corn spurry is a summer or winter annual broadleaf plant, and its seeds buried in the soil can survive for several years.
 The leaves contain a compound called oxalate that can be toxic if eaten in large quantities by livestock.

 Flower

 Perfect flower with 5 white tiny petals and 5 green sepals slightly offset from petals.
 There are also 10 yellow stamens about 1 cm in diameter.